tec1group/Software/games/README.md

 How far can you make it!.

 **Note**: I've included a 512 byte version if you just want the game minus start screen.  *PS: The code includes a secret flag that does something special....*

+## Dodgy
+A game of skill, try to dodge past obsticles.
+The Player is on the left hand side of the Seven Segments.
+You are a '-' character.
+Coming towards you are three types of obsticles.
+You wil need to dodge them to survive.
+Use the '7' key to move up and the '4' key to move down.
+The longer you survive the faster the obsticles come.
+When you die (you will die!), your distance travelled will be displayed.
+Press 'GO' to start the dodgy game again!.